Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

       * Filter the results with command line tools such as grep, or Python, or a combination of the two

-        * Remove matches of genes to themselves - in grep you will need to use a `Back-reference <https://www.gnu.org/software/grep/manual/html_node/Back_002dreferences-and-Subexpressions.html#:~:text=The%20back%2Dreference%20'%20%5C%20n,1%20'%20matches%20'%20aa%20'.>`__
+        * Remove matches of genes to themselves - in grep you will need to use a `Back-reference <https://www.gnu.org/software/grep/manual/html_node/Back_002dreferences-and-Subexpressions.html#:~:text=The%20back%2Dreference%20'%20%5C%20n,1%20'%20matches%20'%20aa%20'>`__ and the ``-v`` flag for throwing out matching lines.
         * Check that alignments are as long or nearly as long as the shortest of the query or subject
         * If you use Python, you will need to parse the table by reading one line at a time and using the *split* function to separate columns